hackbinghamton/IntroToProgrammingWorkshop/intro_to_programming.md

 ## What is the terminal?

-The terminal is a command line interface which takes commands from a user, lets the computer process the commands, and displays the output through a command line interface.
+The terminal is a command line interface which takes commands from a user, lets the computer process the commands, and displays the output.

-### Why use the Terminal?
+### Why use the terminal?
 While graphical user interfaces (GUIs) are helpful for a lot of things, sometimes command line interfaces (CLIs) are the better tool for the job.

-As an example, imagine you have a messy folder, and you want to combine all the .txt files into a new file called "newfile.txt".
-If you use a GUI, this seems like a tedious task, but it only takes one line in the *shell*.
+As an example, imagine you have a messy folder, and you want to combine all the .txt files into a new file called `newfile.txt`.
+If you use a GUI, this seems like a tedious task, but it only takes one line in the terminal.

 ```
 cat *.txt > newfile.txt